CNC

 Basically a

-Pi-5 8G, a heatsink/fan bolt-on and a 500G NVME SSD on a Pimoroni adapter card.
+Pi-5 8G with a heatsink/fan bolt-on and a 500G NVME SSD on a Pimoroni adapter card.

 Why the SSD?

 Although SD cards aren't bad they have slightly dubious rep in Pi circles and anyway, the thing runs much faster on the SSD and we all like faster.
 Any reason for picking that particular interface card/hat style?
 None.
 Luck of the early adopter draw I guess.
-I like this implementation because the ribbon cable curves round the SD card holder and has allowed me to pop in a standard Rasberryian SD and run something Raspberry specific to do test/set up things.
+I like this implementation because the ribbon cable curves round the SD card holder and this has allowed me to pop in a standard Rasberryian SD and run something Raspberry specific to do test and set up things.

 Why 8G?

 Same thinking.
-4G will probably do but if I want to grow my own stuff on it needing to upgrade would suck.
-In fact with the Mesa card doing the timings a Pi-4 would probably more than adequate.
+4G of RAM will probably do but if I want to grow my own stuff on it needing to upgrade would suck.
+In fact with the Mesa card doing the critical timings a Pi-4 would probably more than adequate.

 Add to that the Mesa 7i95t interface card that actually costs a lot more than the Pi but it does all the heavy lifting in communicating with the Mill.
 There are other ways to do it but the 7i95t has a lot of IO and does its own internal step timing so you are not dependant on software running on the Pi to apply precise ticks to the drivers.